-Additionally, a car or truck on a trailer or dolly must be secured with chains or straps and those tie-downs need to be checked for tightness after traveling for a few miles.
+Additionally, a car or truck on a trailer or dolly must be secured with chains or straps.
+Those tie-downs need to be checked for tightness after traveling for a few miles.
 We learned the hard way that tie-down straps loosen up after the car settles during the first few miles of driving.

-When towing either a trailer or tow dolly, the turning circumference of your entire rig is much wider and that can be difficult to manage in parking lots, gas stations, and campgrounds.
-Remember, you can’t back up your motorhome if it’s towing a tow dolly, just like you can’t back up a motorhome towing a dinghy, so you need to plan your exit before you get stuck in a place from which there’s no way out but to back up.
+When towing either a trailer or tow dolly, the turning circumference of your entire rig is much wider.
+That can be difficult to manage in parking lots, gas stations, and campgrounds.
+Remember, you can’t back up your motorhome if it’s towing a tow dolly.
+Just like you can’t back up a motorhome towing a dinghy, you need to plan your exit.
+Don’t get stuck in a place from which there’s no way out but to back up.

 Our personal experience with RV towing

 Over the past 20 years, we have towed five different dinghies and a van on a tow dolly.
-I much prefer dinghy towing, but this is a hotly debated issue and some people feel that the dolly or trailer is the only way to bring a second vehicle on a camping trip.
+I much prefer dinghy towing, but this is a hotly debated issue.
+Some people feel that the dolly or trailer is the only way to bring a second vehicle on a camping trip.

 Additionally, there are a small number of campers (typically full-timers) who opt to bring their second vehicle by having a second driver following the coach in the other vehicle.
-I personally would not like this option because I think half the fun is “getting there” and I want to enjoy that experience with my traveling partner.
+I personally would not like this option.
+I think half the fun is “getting there.”
+And I want to enjoy that experience with my traveling partner.

 But everyone has their own likes, dislikes, and personal needs.
 For example, Youtubers Mountain Modern Life share why they don’t tow a vehicle behind their RV in this video:

-My only reason for writing this is not to make a case for any particular methodology, but just to warn anyone who is preparing to buy a toad to do their due diligence, and make sure the vehicle they want to buy will meet their needs to be towed flat.
+My only reason for writing this is not to make a case for any particular methodology.
+I just want to warn anyone who is preparing to buy a toad to do their due diligence.
+Always make sure the vehicle you want to buy will meet your flat towing needs.